 Pirates started using the island as a hideout as early as the 1500s.
 During the 16th and 17th centuries, Spanish Ships laden with treasure frequented the waters on the western side of South America.
 English pirates held court in the Galapagos, using Floreana as a base.

 In 1678, two pirates, William Dampier and William Ambrosia Crowley visited the Galapagos to stock up on supplies while tending to their sick captain.
-Crowley sketched the first map of the archipelago, and Dampier’s book, ‘A New Voyage Round the World,’ introduced the islands to the world.
+Crowley sketched the first map of the archipelago, and Dampier’s book, ‘A New Voyage Round the World,’ introduced the islands to the world.

-In 1820, an accident that wiped out the Floreana tortoise population became the inspiration behind Herman Melville’s ‘Moby Dick.’
+In 1820, an accident that wiped out the Floreana tortoise population became the inspiration behind Herman Melville’s ‘Moby Dick.’

 A whaling ship, the Essex, fleeing the island after setting it ablaze during a hunting party, was capsized by a whale.
-The 20 crew members drifted alone for months, resorting to cannibalism.
+The twenty crew members drifted alone for months, resorting to cannibalism.
 When their lifeboat was discovered, only eight sailors survived.

 In 1929, another chapter in Floreana’s checkered history unfolded with the arrival of two European couples and a baroness.
 The Wittmers, Friedrich Ritter, Dore Strauch, and Baroness Eloise Wagner de Bosquet set up homesteads and went about tending to their gardens while living through droughts that severely limited the water supply.